-The guide provides the steps necessary for migrating your GlobalSearch and GlobalCapture installation to a new server.
+This guide provides the steps necessary for migrating your GlobalSearch and GlobalCapture installation to a new server.
 It is strongly recommended that this guide is reviewed in its entirety before beginning the migration process.
 Failure to follow these steps accurately may result in an unusable/broken GlobalSearch or GlobalCapture installation.

-- If performing an upgrade with your migration, you do not need to fully upgrade GlobalSearch or GlobalCapture installation on the old server.
+- If performing an upgrade with your migration, you do not need to fully upgrade the GlobalSearch or GlobalCapture installation on the old server.
 By following these steps, the installer will upgrade your databases to the latest version during the installation process.
 However, it is recommended that the old server is upgraded to at least version 4.1.1 before beginning.

-- There are some steps that cannot be performed without the assistance of a Square 9 technician, such as transferring registration and making manual changes to SQL databases.
+- There are some steps which cannot be performed without the assistance of a Square 9 technician, such as transferring registration and making manual changes to SQL databases.
 If you need to do this as a part of your migration, please submit a support ticket at www.square-9.com/support for assistance.

 - Plan your downtime.
 GlobalSearch and GlobalCapture should be considered unusable once this process is started.
 Do not resume normal production until the migration process is complete.
 It is generally recommended that at least 2 hours of downtime is scheduled, though your actual completion time may vary.
 Migration time varies widely from system to system, and it will depend on factors such as database size, number of records, and the speeds of the new and old server.